 At the first City Case presentation, Ms. Sri Indah Wibi Nastiti from APEKSI gave an overview of Indonesia's development of Open Government initiatives.
 The city of Pekalongan, for instance, deployed various administrative e-Government initiatives based on open source systems.
-Not only did the initiatives contribute to cheaper, faster, and better services, but they also helped the city to foster a spirit learning. Α local management system was also found successful in the city of Cilegon.
-The online-based svstem allowed citizens effectively and efficiently pay their taxes, and for the local government to increase collection, minimize corruption and to gain social trust. addition to the benefits, Ms.
+Not only did the initiatives contribute to cheaper, faster, and better services, but they also helped the city to foster a spirit learning. of Α bcal tax management system was also found successful in the city of Cilegon.
+The online-based system allowed citizens to effectively and efficiently pay their taxes, and for the local government to increase tax collection, minimize corruption and to gain social trust.
+In addition to the benefits, Ms.